Buy bathroom taps on-line at:

 To fit the tap fitting to the tap:

-• Wrap two or three layers of PTFE tape around the thread of the tail of the tap (or the bottom of the tail adaptor if used), go in the direction of the thread.
+• Wrap two or three layers of PTFE tape around the thread of the tail of the tap (or the bottom of the tail adaptor if used), go in the direction of the thread - make sure that the tape is kept away from the seat for the fibre washer.

 • Always use a new fibre washer, fit it onto the flange around the top of the connector.